andrena/rxjs_workshop/README.md

 RxJS Animated: https://indepth.dev/posts/1114/learn-to-combine-rxjs-sequences-with-super-intuitive-interactive-diagrams
 RxJS interactive Marbles: https://rxmarbles.com/

+Keyboard shortcuts for Stackblitz are the same as for Visual Studio Code.
+Attached in this repository there are Cheat Sheets for the different operating systems.

 ## First steps

 After checking out the project, first run `npm install` or `yarn install`.
 This should be done automatically if you use this project in Stackblitz.